 Scholarly Commons Citation

 Nourse, Victoria, "Passion's Progress: Modern Law Reform and the Provocation Defense" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1002.
+1002.